 The millesimal fineness mark signifies the precious metal content in parts per thousand.
 The different precious metals are distinguished by a different shaped outline:

-The date letter changes yearly on the 1st January.
+The date letter changes yearly on the 1st of January.
 It indicates the year in which the item was hallmarked.
 Below is a small selection of past and current date letter marks:

 Whenever you buy jewellery or silverware in the UK always ask the question ‘is it hallmarked?’
 Remember the hallmark is your guarantee – and in the UK it’s the law!